akira/exq/README.md

 By default, your Redis server could be open to the world.
 As by default, Redis comes with no password authentication, and some hosting companies leave that port accessible to the world..
 This means that anyone can read data on the queue as well as pass data in to be run.
 Obviously this is not desired, please secure your Redis installation by following guides such as the [Digital Ocean Redis Security Guide](https://www.digitalocean.com/community/tutorials/how-to-secure-your-redis-installation-on-ubuntu-14-04).

-## Configuring node identifier if deployed on Heroku:
+## Use When Deployed in a Deployment Environment

+Exq relies on unique node identifiers to correctly handle jobs currently in progress.
+Furthermore if a node crashes, leaving jobs marked as in progress but incomplete, is it the responsibility of a node with the same identifier to come online and requeue the failed jobs.

-In a dynamic environment where nodes come up and down, you may want to override node id to use an environment variable instead of hostname.
-This can be done by:
+By default Exq uses the machine's hostname as a node identifier, which works well when deployed to a server in the conventional style.
+In a dynamic environment such as Heroku or Kubenetes, where nodes come up and down, you may want to override node id to use an environment variable instead.

+This can be done using a custom `NodeIdentifier` module.

 ```
 config :exq,
    node_identifier: MyApp.CustomNodeIdentifier
 ```
-And you can define the module like this:
 ```
 defmodule MyApp.CustomNodeIdentifier do
   @behaviour Exq.NodeIdentifier.Behaviour